TuneTracker Connect

 Step 7

-Once installed, TuneTracker Connect runs quietly in the background.
+That's it!
+TuneTracker Connect now runs quietly in the background.
 You don't need to interact with it.
 You can close its window if you like — it will keep running and we'll still be able to connect when you need us.

-It will start automatically each time your computer starts.
-You'll know it's working because there's a small icon in your menu bar (the strip across the top of your screen).
+It starts automatically each time your computer starts.
+You'll know it's working because there's a small RustDesk icon in your menu bar (the strip across the top of your screen).

 Privacy & Security